Chenguoz/Keypoints/README.md

-# Unsupervised Uniformly Distributed Keypoints Generation for 3D Model
+# Unsupervised Distribution-aware Keypoints Generation from 3D Point Clouds

 ## Description
 This repository contains the code for our paper: Unsupervised Uniformly Distributed Keypoints Generation for 3D Model.